Timur Acar

 Timur Acar (born 22 December 1979) is a Turkish actor.

 Life and career

 Acar was born and raised in Germany and later moved to Turkey with his family.
 Following the 1999 İzmit earthquake, the family moved to Karasu.
 His family are of Georgian descent and originally lived in Batumi.
 Acar is one of the founders of Moda Sahnesi, a cultural center in Istanbul.
 He started his career in 1999 by appearing in theatre plays and received his education at Dokuz Eylül University.

-He rose to prominence through his roles in the series Kurşun Yarası, Avrupa Yakası and Akasya Durağı.
+He rose to prominence through his roles in the period series Kurşun Yarası, hit sitcom Avrupa Yakası and Akasya Durağı.
+He played in franchise comedy film series "Çakallarla Dans".
 In 2013, he starred in the TV series Bebek İşi as Murat.
 In Kertenkele, he portrayed three different characters simultaneously.
 He was first married in 2007 but the marriage dissolved in 2009.
 In July 2016, he married actress Eda Özerkan with whom he has a daughter.